kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 Then it determines whether to store new batch state:

 **If a hint was used** (hintedNode == chosenNode):
-- This means the batch worked!
-We successfully reused cached results.
+- The cached result was reused successfully.
-- No new batch state is stored; we continue using the existing batch.
+- No new batch state is stored; the existing batch continues.
 - Statistics are recorded (batchedPods counter incremented).

 **If no hint was provided or the hint was not used:**